bpjfarias/nlw4-nodejs-nps-project/README.md

 ## About my project

 It's a [NPS](https://en.wikipedia.org/wiki/Net_Promoter) - Net Promoter Score - manager.
 It's provide some interfaces (APIs) to register users and surveys about the company, sends an e-mail to the user requesting a vote and allow to vote in NPS.
-It can request informations about a surveys and its calculation.
+It can request informations about surveys and its calculation.

 <details><summary><b>First class</b></summary>